A geometric heat flow for vector fields: Abstract

 \section{Abstract}

-This is an announcement of our work \cite{LL1} on introducing and studying a geometric heat flow to find Killing vector fields on closed Riemannian manifolds with positive sectional curvature.
-We study its various properties, prove the global existence of the solution of this flow, discuss its convergence and possible applications, and its relation to the Navier-Stokes equations on manifolds.
-We will study the similar flow in \cite{LL2} to find holomorphic vector fields on K\"ahler manifolds.
+In this paper we introduce and study a geometric heat flow to find Killing vector fields on closed Riemannian manifolds with positive sectional curvature.
+We study its various properties, prove the global existence of the solution of this flow, discuss its convergence and possible applications, and its relation to the Navier-Stokes equations on manifolds and Kazdan-Warner-Bourguignon-Ezin identity for conformal Killing vector fields.
+We also provide two new criterions on the existence of Killing vector fields.
+The similar flow to finding holomorphic vector fields on K\"ahler manifolds will be studied in \cite{LL2}.